ripienaar/free-for-dev/README.md

    * [conveyor.cloud](https://conveyor.cloud/) — Visual Studio extension to expose IIS Express to the local network or over a tunnel to a public URL.
    * [Hamachi](https://www.vpn.net/) — LogMeIn Hamachi is a hosted VPN service that lets you securely extend LAN-like networks to distributed teams with free plan allows unlimited networks with up to 5 peoples
    * [Radmin VPN](https://www.radmin-vpn.com/) - Connect multiple computers together via a VPN enabling LAN-like networks.
 Unlimited peers.
 (Hamachi alternative)
+   * [localhost.run](https://localhost.run/) — Instantly share your localhost environment!
+No download required.
+Run your app on port 8080 and then run this command and share the URL.
    * [ngrok.com](https://ngrok.com/) — Expose locally running servers over a tunnel to a public URL.
    * [segment.com](https://segment.com/) — Hub to translate and route events to other third-party services.
 100,000 events/month free
    * [serveo.net](https://serveo.net/) — Quickly expose any local port to the public internet on a servo subdomain using an SSH tunnel, includes SSH GUI to replay requests over HTTP.